 For the Company pre-tax profit to plan performance goal, Messrs.
-R. Randall Rollins and Gary W. Rollins were eligible to earn bonuses of between 15 and 40 percent of their respective annual base salary.
-Messrs.
-Harry J. Cynkus and Eugene A. Iarocci were eligible to receive a bonus of between 10 and 20 percent of their respective annual salary, and Messr.
-John F. Wilson was eligible to receive a bonus of between 2.5 and 10 percent of his annual salary.
-The minimum growth in Company pre-tax profit for 2012 was 2.7 percent of the corresponding amount for 2011.
-The Company's 2012 performance resulted in an actual increase in pre-tax profit over the 2011 base amount of 9.7 percent.
-This resulted in bonuses of 28.6 percent of salary for Messrs.
-R. Randall Rollins and Gary W. Rollins, 14.3 percent of salary for Messrs.
-Harry J. Cynkus and Eugene A. Iarocci, and 7.1 percent of salary for Messr.
-John F. Wilson.
+R. Randall Rollins, Gary W. Rollins, and John F. Wilson were eligible to earn bonuses of between 15 and 40 percent of their respective annual base salary.
+Harry J. Cynkus was eligible to receive a bonus of between 7.5 and 20 percent of his annual salary.
+Eugene A. Iarocci was eligible to receive a bonus of between 2.5 and 10 percent of his annual salary.
+The minimum growth in the Company's pre-tax profit for 2014 was 4.1 percent of the corresponding amount for 2013.
+The Company's 2014 performance resulted in an actual increase in pre-tax profit over the 2013 base amount of 14.5 percent.
+This resulted in bonuses of 40 percent of salary for Messrs.
+R. Randall Rollins, Gary W. Rollins, and John F. Wilson and 20 percent of salary for Harry J. Cynkus and 10 percent of salary for Eugene A. Iarocci

 For the element of the Cash Incentive Plan tied to the increase in Company pre-tax profit over the prior year base amount, Messrs.
-R. Randall Rollins, Gary W. Rollins, Harry J. Cynkus and Eugene A. Iarocci were eligible to participate in the bonus pool at the rate specified below up to the maximum amount specified below:
+R. Randall Rollins, Gary W. Rollins, Harry J. Cynkus and John F. Wilson were eligible to participate in the bonus pool at the rate specified below.